Federal Perkins Loan Program Borrower's Guide

-A. Loan consolidation allows the borrow to combine one or more of federal education loans into a new loan that offers one monthly payment, flexible repayment options and reduced monthly payments.
+A. Loan consolidation allows the borrow to combine one or more of federal education loans into one loan that offers one monthly payment, flexible repayment options and reduced monthly payments.
 More information can be found at www.studentaid.ed.gov/sa/repay-loans/consolidation.
 If you choose to apply for consolidation, you can do so at https://studentloans.gov.

 **NOTE: Perkins loans lose discharge and cancellation benefits if consolidated.

 Q. WHAT IS THE NATIONAL STUDENT LOAN DATA SYSTEM (NSLDS)?

 A. NSLDS is the U.S. Department of Education's central database for student aid.
 NSLDS provides students with a centralized, integrated view of all Title IV loans and Pell grants received.
 The NSLDS Student Access Website is available 24 hours a day, 7 days a week.

 Q. WHAT IS THE U.S. DEPARTMENT OF EDUCATION'S STUDENT LOAN OMBUDSMAN?

 A. The purpose of the Student Loan Ombudsman office is if you have an unresolved dispute with your loan servicer or lender concerning your Perkins student loan you may contact the Ombudsman at the information given below.
 The Ombudsman will review and attempt to informally resolve the dispute.